 Be engaged enough to learn deeply and be inspired by other communities and cultures.

-Be generous enough to donate your highest skills in meaningful and lasting ways.
+Be generous enough to donate your greatest skills in meaningful and lasting ways.

 Be humble enough to embrace that your volunteer efforts are a step along the path to help these communities thrive and sustain themselves in the future.